marcuszou/uv-demo/README.md

 ### Project structure
 A project consists of a few important parts that work together and allow uv to manage your project.
 In addition to the files created by uv init, uv will create a virtual environment and uv.lock file in the root of your project the first time you run a project command, i.e., `uv run`, `uv sync`, or `uv lock`.

+> PLEASE RUN `uv run main.py` AT LEAST ONCE TO LET UV TO CREATE THE `.venv` FOLDER PRIOR TO ANY OPERATIONS!

 A complete listing would look like:
 ```textfile
 .